Finite p-Irregular Subgroups of PGL(2,k): Subgroups with elements of order

 Since $H$ is abelian of odd order, we may apply Theorem~C (which we have already proved in the algebraically closed setting) to conclude that $H$ is cyclic.
-If $t := t_a$ is a generator, then $G = \langle t, s_0 \rangle$.
+If $t$ is a generator, then $G = \langle t, s_0 \rangle$.
 Now \eqref{Eq: Conjugate inverse} gives $s_0 t s_0 = t^{-1}$, which is precisely the relation that defines a dihedral group.
-So $G \cong \mathfrak{D}_{1+2f}$.
+So $G \cong \mathfrak{D}_{1+2f}$, and there is a unique conjugacy class of such groups by Proposition~\ref{prop:dihedral}.